 We can see those selected packages with selecting lines.

 Installing a package will upgrade if the package is already installed.
 To prevent this situation –no-upgrade option can be provided.

 Install Specific Version Of Package

-Repositories provides different versions of packages.
+Repositories provide different versions of packages.
 Some times using only specific version of package works.
-In this situation it can be provided install only specific version like below.
+In this situation, it can be provided to install only a specific version like below.

 $ sudo apt-get install vsftpd=2.3.5-3ubuntu1